Floorp-Projects/Floorp/dom/docs/ioutils_migration.md

 `IOUtils` has a similar API to `OS.File`, but one should keep in mind some key differences.

-### No `File` instances
+### No `File` instances (except `SyncReadFile` in workers)

-At no point does `IOUtils` expose a file descriptor/handle to the caller.
+Most of the `IOUtils` methods only operate on absolute path strings, and don't expose a file handle to the caller.
-This API operates only on absolute path strings.
+The exception to this rule is the `openFileForSyncReading` API, which is only available in workers.

-Platform-specific file descriptors may have been exposed by instances of `OS.File` through the [`fd`](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/OSFile.jsm/OS.File_for_workers#Attributes) attribute.
+Furthermore, `OS.File` was exposing platform-specific file descriptors through the [`fd`](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/OSFile.jsm/OS.File_for_workers#Attributes) attribute. `IOUtils` does not expose file descriptors.
-This will no longer be possible.

 ### WebIDL has no `Date` type